Whatsapp Icon

 Monitoring for Second Cancers

-Lung cancer survivors are at a higher risk for developing a second cancer.
+Lung cancer survivors are at a higher risk of developing a second cancer.
 It's important to adhere to a screening schedule and report any new symptoms or concerns to your healthcare provider promptly.

 Creating a personalized follow-up care plan with your healthcare team is essential to navigate the journey after lung cancer treatment.
 Remember, every patient's needs are different, and your care plan should be tailored to address your specific situation and health goals.